Pair density wave, unconventional superconductivity, and non-Fermi liquid quantum critical phase in frustrated Kondo lattice: Model

 An intuitive illustration of the above frustrated Kondo-Heisenberg model (FKHM) is shown in Fig.~\ref{fig1}(a).
 We study the model using the infinite DMRG (iDMRG) method \cite{White1992Density, White1993Density, McCulloch2008Infinite, itensor, tenpy}, which is a variation method based on infinite matrix product states consisting of unit cells arranged along one dimension periodically\cite{McCulloch2008Infinite, Orus2014, Schollwock2011}.
 It is suitable for accurately determining the Luttinger parameters without being affected by the boundary effect.
 To account for possible periodicity of the ordered states (AFM, VBS, CDW, PDW) and spin correlations, we use different unit-cell sizes $L_\mathrm{u}=20$, 10, 10, 8 for the electron density $n=0.9$, 0.8, 0.6, 0.5, respectively, and ensure the consistency of the unit-cell sizes by checking with the finite-size DMRG.
 Since the total electron number $\sum_{i,\sigma} c^\dagger_{i,\sigma} c_{i,\sigma}$ and the $z$-component of the total spins $\sum_i (s^z_i + S^z_i)$ are both conserved, we use the U$(1)$ $\times$ U$(1)$ symmetry to accelerate the computation.
 The virtual bond dimension is chosen to be $\chi=4000$ in most cases, with which we can achieve a typical truncation error smaller than $4\times 10^{-6}$.
-For more challenging situations, a larger $\chi=12000$ is used.
+For more challenging situations, a larger $\chi=8000$ is used.
 To ensure the convergence, we perform typically $80$ to $160$ sweeps for each calculation.
+More details of our simulations can be found in the appendix \ref{Appendix_A}.